000Puh4u – PLO Personal Blog

 Overall, B++ session.
 I missed some thin value bets but managed to escape some big traps where I could have lost a lot.
 There was some pressure when playing a higher stake as usual.

-- This discussion was modified 1 month, 1 week ago by 000Puh4u.
+- This reply was modified 4 months, 2 weeks ago by 000Puh4u.

 MemberJanuary 28, 2021 at 12:49 am